Pull up close

 - My Camera

-This blog has been in the works for some time but God’s timing is always better than mine.
-It’s a place where I will share my passions, hopes, dreams and my failures.
+This blog has been an on again, off again space for a long time now.
+I trust that you have found it in God’s timing.
+His is always better than mine.
+It’s a place where I will share my passions, my hopes, my dreams and yes even my failures.

 It’s funny how life can change in the blink of an eye.